Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 and of Story, they almost supersede the necessity of referring to the earlier

-as a worthy successor of the eminent judges who have made the jurisprudence
+reputation as a worthy successor of the eminent judges who have made the

-their resolutions, together with a memorandum of these proceedings, be entered
+that their resolutions, together with a memorandum of these proceedings,

 The court then adjourned. "